-The requirement that we consummate an initial business combination within 12 months (or 15 months or 18 months, as applicable) following the effectiveness of the Initial Public Offering may give potential target businesses leverage over us in negotiating a business combination and may limit the time we have in which to conduct due diligence on potential business combination targets as we approach our dissolution deadline, which could undermine our ability to complete our initial business combination on terms that would produce value for our stockholders.
+The requirement that we consummate an initial business combination within 18 months following the effectiveness of the Initial Public Offering may give potential target businesses leverage over us in negotiating a business combination and may limit the time we have in which to conduct due diligence on potential business combination targets as we approach our dissolution deadline, which could undermine our ability to complete our initial business combination on terms that would produce value for our stockholders.

-Any potential target business with which we enter into negotiations concerning a business combination will be aware that we must consummate an initial business combination within 12 months (or 15 months or 18 months, as applicable) following the effectiveness of the Initial Public Offering.
+Any potential target business with which we enter into negotiations concerning a business combination will be aware that we must consummate an initial business combination within 18 months following the effectiveness of the Initial Public Offering.
 Consequently, such target business may obtain leverage over us in negotiating a business combination, knowing that if we do not consummate our initial business combination with that particular target business, we may be unable to consummate our initial business combination with any target business.
 This risk will increase as we get closer to the timeframe described above.
 In addition, we may have limited time to conduct due diligence and may enter into our initial business combination on terms that we would have rejected upon a more comprehensive investigation.